 This situation effectively establishes that a city’s population is locked in as well as the invaders are locked out, a city thus symbolizes a fortified position.
 A city also concentrates technology and that too helps to describe what they were seeking.

-To the leadership a city was an ideal objective for concentrating power and glorifying their accomplishments, their manufacturing things, before others.
-According to the scriptures their reason for doing this was to make a name for themselves (that is in verse 4) so that they would not be scattered abroad.
+To the leadership, a city was an ideal objective for concentrating power and glorifying their accomplishments, their manufactured things, before others.
+According to the scriptures, their reason for doing this was to make a name for themselves (that is in verse 4) so that they would not be scattered abroad.
 You begin to see, “we don’t want to be scattered, we want to lock the people in as well as lock the people out.”